 “Who are you?
 How did you find me?”
 He was instantly suspicious of her, as it seemed that everyone was out to get him these days.

-“Well, my name is Lydia and what makes you think I was looking for you?
+“Well, my name is Chloe and what makes you think I was looking for you?
 Who are you?”
 He could tell from her tone her last question was a bit mocking, but to be polite he answered anyway.

 “Maybe that was true before the curse broke but I think everyone will agree things are different now.”
 Boy was that an understatement, looking at her more closely he tried to place her.
 She was around his age, with bright honey brown hair and green eyes.
 He didn’t remember seeing her around town and he didn’t remember her from the book either.
 Shouldn’t she have been in his class with him, even under the curse everyone had been around just not in the way they should have been.

 Thinking of the book he looked down at it gripped tightly in his hands like just seeing the cover would tell him who she was.
 He didn’t like not knowing, by now after months and months of study and deductive reasoning he’d been able to work out who nearly everyone in town was supposed to be, why couldn’t he place her?

-“Oh, I’m not in there so you can stop glaring at it like it betrayed you or something.
+“I’m not in there so you can stop glaring at it like it betrayed you or something.
 I was never that interesting or important, never warranted so much as a footnote.
 Just the daughter of someone who wouldn’t have even been named let alone talked about in those pages.
 Now that we got that out of the way, why don’t you tell me why you’re out here crying your eyes out all alone?”
 She looked genuinely concerned, with a sigh he relented under her steady gaze.
 Maybe she could help.
 Someone had to eventually right, that was the way life worked.
 You tried and you tried until one day everything clicked and it all worked out for the best.
 Like when Snow and Charming met on the bridge, and everything changed for them both.

 “Everything’s all wrong!
 I thought when the curse broke we would all go home and… and…” He held up the book like it would finish the sentence he couldn’t.

 “And you could live the life you saw in the book?
 The life you think you should have had?”
 He nodded, finally someone understood!
 This wasn’t supposed to be his life, he wasn’t supposed to be here.
 He was supposed to grow up in the Enchanted Forest surrounded by magic in a place where make believe was real and the cold harsh reality of this world was only a story.

 “Well, I just have one question.
 Was the life you ended up with so terrible?”
 She didn’t understand at all.
 Dejected he looked down at his lap not able to meet her eyes for his confession.

 “Yes!
 I was adopted by the Evil Queen.”
 It was his not so secret shame, he was raised by a villain.

 “I know, I think the whole town knows that now, but was she ever Evil to you?
 Did she ever hurt you?”
 She didn’t even look at him as she spoke, like the questions and his answers to them didn’t matter.
 Like it wasn’t important.

 He was beginning to get the feeling that he wasn’t in control of this conversation, and that it wasn’t really a conversation at all.
 He began to understand what August was talking about when he told his mom that ‘we need to talk’ really meant ‘I need to tell you something and you need to just shut up and listen because I’m right and you’re you, you pitiful simple man’.
 Apparently that was a universal girl thing, who knew?

 “Have their reasons for being angry with her, but we’re not talking about them now are we?
 What did she do to you?”
 She was looking at him now, and oh how he wished she wasn’t.
 Her very expression just seemed to scream that he was an idiot for not being able to follow a simple conversation.

 “She may have reacted badly, done the wrong thing, but she was reacting to losing you not to the breaking of the curse.
 You were leaving her all alone and she loved you and didn’t want to just watch you walk away and out of her life.
 Also if you’ll remember right when she realized how unhappy you were she let you go didn’t she?
 I don’t know how much you know about the bad guys but they don’t generally let you go just because you asked them to.”
 She had let him go, not even an hour after she’d taken him.
 If someone un-did a bad thing they’d done, before anyone really got hurt, should the bad thing still be held against them?

 “That was nearly thirty years ago, before you were even born, heck it was before your mother could even crawl.
 Pay attention, we’re still focusing on you.
 What else?”
 Her tone was soft like she was starting to think he wasn’t all there.
 He was starting to think the same thing, why couldn’t he think of anything?

 “When I found my real mom she punished me.”
-Which was so unfair, evil moms shouldn’t punish people just for finding their mother.
+Which was so unfair, evil mom’s shouldn’t punish people just for finding their mother.

 “That was because you ran off without so much as a note to tell her where you were and worried her half to death, evil would have been if she didn’t care about your safety, then you waltz back in and tell her that not only do you hate her but that you’re replacing her.
 Got anything else?”
 Again with the tone.

-“You have answers to vilify everything, I’m just playing devils advocate, you should try it sometime it’s quite fun.”
+“You have answers to vilify everything, I’m just playing devil’s advocate, you should try it sometime it’s quite fun.”
 She was smiling now like they were sharing a private joke, when this whole thing was so far from funny.

 “So what you’re saying is that she isn’t evil?”
 Time for her to be on the other end of this see how she likes answering questions that don’t really seem to have an answer.
 Henry was sure he’d found the perfect question to stump her with, she could play devil’s advocate all she wanted but in the end she did have to have an opinion of her own and he knew she would agree with him.
 She had to, it was a fact of life that the Evil Queen was evil.

 “You’ve started at the consequences, made your way back to the choice, then you just stopped without ever looking at the rest of it.
 You’re looking at everything through the eyes of a story where you see the end result and maybe a little of the middle but not the beginning not what drives that person not what made them who they are now.
 To be fair and just, which from our talk is what I think you’re aiming for, you need to look at your own experiences with Regina and stop thinking about the past, especially a past that you weren’t part of.
 If you had been a part of Regina’s life in the Enchanted Forest would she have made the same choice she did without you?
 Because I don’t think she would.
 The story you’ve read is amazing, yes, but it’s not finished yet.
 Finish it, learn the beginning and write the ending.”

 “Why what difference does that make?”
-Even if he wasn’t apart of the past everyone else shared that didn’t change anything.
+Even if he wasn’t a part of the past everyone else shared that didn’t change anything.
 Regina was still the same person who made those choices, she was still the evil queen even if she wasn’t evil towards him.

 “Well, let’s look at the side of good for a minute, okay?
 Ruby is a wonderful person, loyal, protective, kind, but she also ate the love of her life before she knew she was a wolf and learned control.
 Cinderella made a deal with Rumpelstiltskin to go to a party where she met her own prince charming and in exchange she had to give up her first born, only she didn’t know that would be the price until after the wedding.
 Or even Doc Hopper, who’s so loyal to Gepeto and has been trying to help you as best he can, but his loyalty stems from his guilt for causing Gepeto to lose his family.”
 She was ticking them off with her fingers as she spoke, and it looked like she could keep going for hours.

 “What’s your point?”
-He already knew all of this it was in the book, but when he’d read them they had been just stories, only words on a page now that she said them out loud they sounded horrible and kind of evil.
+He already knew all of this, it was in the book, but when he’d read them they had been just stories, only words on a page now that she said them out loud they sounded horrible and kind of evil.

 “So?”
 They were good, and hurting someone on accident shouldn’t be held against anyone.
 What Regina had done was deliberate, she’d planned it out, the curse was completely on purpose.

-“Emma is my mom and she doesn’t want me talking to Regina.”
+“Emma is my mother and she doesn’t want me talking to Regina.”
 That statement was met with a sigh so heartfelt and full of patience he nearly wanted to take it back rather than hear her reply.
 He’d wanted help, answers, and he was getting that, they just weren’t the answers he thought he’d find.

 “Look, Emma is a good woman, but just because she stayed finally that doesn’t make her a saint and the things Regina, your mom, did to other people shouldn’t make her the bad guy in your eyes.
 It isn’t that automatic.
 Or at least it shouldn’t be if you really are a good person.”

 “For ten years she was the only mom you had, heck she was the only anything you had.
 For the first ten years of your life she was your mom, your world, she stayed up with you when you were sick; she taught you everything you needed to know to become who you are now.
-Every ounce of goodness in you, in some part, came from her.
+Every ounce of goodness in you, in some part, came from her.She was there for every birthday, every Christmas.
+She took care of you and blood or no, that doesn’t just disappear because you think it should.

-“She was there for every birthday, every Christmas.
-She took care of you and blood or no, that just doesn’t disappear because you think it should.
-You were willing to defy everyone for Emma, why should Regina be any different.
+“You were willing to defy everyone for Emma, why should Regina be any different.
 The good people you want to be like, the people in that book you’re holding so tightly, the truly good ones always do what’s right not just what’s easy.
 So what’s the right thing to do now?”

 “Just, talk to her.
 Ask her all those questions rolling around in that head of yours, she’s the only one with those answers you’re really looking for.
 When you’ve done that come back here and we’ll talk about what comes next.”
 With that she was up and walking away.
 How would she even know when to come back?
 Or even that he would do what she said?
 Oh, well, he’d try and figure her out later for now it looked like he was going home.